Ortham/ortham.github.io/content/posts/2024-05-13-secure-boot-linux.md

 6. Bind full disk encryption to Secure Boot and other relevant TPM PCRs.
 7. Set up automatic generation of UKIs on kernel updates.

 The steps below were carried out on Fedora 40, starting from a fresh install that set up FDE with a passphrase.
-I've also got a separate section further down covering the differences when running Fedora Atomic 40 (e.g. Silverblue, Kinoite).

 The Linux install was done in a Hyper-V VM on Windows 10 Pro: real hardware (like a discrete Nvidia graphics card) may introduce some additional complications.
 I tried to install Fedora to dual-boot it, but the Fedora installer didn't like me having Windows partitions on the same disk.